KennedySovine/CI411_Games_Programming/README.md

 Unfortunately, while developing the game, I ran into many issues.
 Textures wouldn't load properly and the game is essentially unplayable after the first level.
 Fortunately, the assignment was to only make a prototype and log any/all bugs and issues, especially if they could not be fixed.

 I created orignal assets for the prisms and found the other assets through online search.

+The report for this assignment can be found at this [README](/Semester%202)